hashgraph/hedera-block-node/server/docs/metrics.md

 To check the metrics you can access the Prometheus endpoint at `http://localhost:9999/metrics`.

 ### Local Development
-For developers, when using the gradle task `startDockerContainer` it will automatically start a prometheus and grafana services preconfigured locally with credentials: username `admin` and paassword  `admin` and the dashboard already provisioned with the current metrics and widgets.
+For developers, when using the gradle task `startDockerContainer` it will automatically start a prometheus and grafana services preconfigured locally with credentials: username `admin` and password  `admin` and the dashboard already provisioned with the current metrics and widgets.

 Dashboard is called `Block-Node Server Dashboard` and its source is kept on folder: `server/docker/metrics/dashboards` as: `block-node-server.json`.